-To assess adaptation, participants made reaching movements without feedback to an array of 521 targets, spanning the workspace that encompassed the two positions of the targets during the training 522 block.
-As in Experiment 1, the participants were instructed to reach directly towards each target.
-To 523 analyze these data, we collapsed across the two groups (clockwise or counterclockwise rotation of the 524 task-relevant cursor), displaying the data as though all participants were instructed to hit the clockwise 525 target and ignore the counterclockwise target (Figure 4B).
-A significant aftereffect in the direction 526 consistent with the rotation was observed around the task-relevant target location (mean 10.87° [6.48°, 527 15.27°]; one sample t-test against 0: $t{(14)} = 5.304$, p = 1.114e-4, d = 1.370).
-Interestingly, there was also a 528 significant aftereffect at the distractor target location (mean -4.37° [-8.27°, -0.47°], $t{(14)} = -2.406$, p =529 0.031, d = -0.621).
-The negative aftereffect associated with the distractor target was consistent with the 530 distractor cursor having the opposite rotation to the relevant cursor.
-When we directly compared the 531 aftereffects across the two targets by flipping the sign of distractor cursor, aftereffects were marginally 532 greater in the task-relevant target compared to the distractor cursor ($t{(14)} = 2.00, p = 0.067$) with a medium 533 effect size (d = 0.51).
-534
+To assess adaptation, participants made reaching movements without feedback to an array of targets, spanning the workspace that encompassed the two positions of the targets during the training block.
+As in Experiment 1, the participants were instructed to reach directly toward each target.
+To analyze these data, we collapsed across the two groups (clockwise or counterclockwise rotation of the taskrelevant cursor), displaying the data as though all participants were instructed to hit the clockwise target and ignore the counterclockwise target (Figure 4B).
+A significant aftereffect in the direction consistent with the rotation was observed around the task-relevant target location (mean 10.87° [6.48°, 15.27°]; one sample t test against 0: t(14) = 5.304, p = 1.114e - 4, d = 1.370).
+Interestingly, there was also a significant aftereffect at the distractor target location (mean -4.37° [-8.27° , -0.47°], t(14) = -2.406, p = .031, d = -0.621).
+The negative aftereffect associated with the distractor target was consistent with the distractor cursor having the opposite rotation to the relevant cursor.
+When we directly compared the aftereffects across the two targets by flipping the sign of distractor cursor, aftereffects were marginally greater in the task-relevant target compared with the distractor cursor, t(14) = 2.00, p = .067, with a medium effect size (d = 0.51).

-The fact that we observed a small aftereffect around the distractor target location would seem at 535 odds with the results of Experiment 1 where the effect of the distractor cursors was not dependent on their 536 direction (e.g., non-specific attenuation).
-However, as shown in the beta weight analysis, the participants 537 in Experiment 2 did not completely ignore the distractor target.
-To look at the relationship between 538 tracking and adaptation, we examined the correlation between beta weights and magnitude of the 539 aftereffect for both the relevant and distractor locations.
-To capture how much a participant weighted the 540 relevant target over the distractor, we normalized the beta weights (beta weight for relevant target / sum 541 of both beta weights) in these correlations.
-For the relevant location, the correlation was significant (r =542 0.67 p = 0.007), meaning that those who were most successful in tracking the relevant target had the 543 largest aftereffect around that target's associated location.
-We performed the same analysis for the 544 distractor target.
-Since the distractor cursor had the opposite rotation, the predicted correlation would be 545 negative.
-This analysis revealed a similar pattern, but the correlation was not significant (r = -0.30, p =546 0.274).
-We note that this analysis may be underpowered, given that the range both aftereffect and beta 547 weights are narrower for the distractor location compared to the relevant location.
-548
+The fact that we observed a small aftereffect around the distractor target location would seem at odds with the results of Experiment 1 where the effect of the distractor cursors was not dependent on their direction (e.g., nonspecific attenuation).
+However, as shown in the beta weight analysis, the participants in Experiment 2 did not completely ignore the distractor target.
+To look at the relationship between tracking and adaptation, we examined the correlation between beta weights and magnitude of the aftereffect for both the relevant and distractor locations.
+To capture how much a participant weighted the relevant target over the distractor, we normalized the beta weights (beta weight for relevant target / sum of both beta weights) in these correlations.
+For the relevant location, the correlation was significant (r = .67 p = .007), meaning that those who were most successful in tracking the relevant target had the largest aftereffect around that target's associated location.
+We performed the same analysis for the distractor target.
+Because the distractor cursor had the opposite rotation, the predicted correlation would